Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 Some final tips:
 - Almost twenty years of modding gave us lots of great mods but even more crappy ones.
 Don't expect to improve the game by installing dozens of mods that just sound good on paper.
 Chances are they don't meet the quality of the orignal game or cause (compatibility) issues.
 When it comes to modding Morrowind; more is not always better.
 - Another thing to keep in mind is that mods that were looked up to in the past, didn't necessarily aged well (LGNPC, Morrowind Comes Alive, Better Heads, Accurate Attack etc).
 - A good way to discover new mods is taking inspiration from other guides.
-Some guides which I can recommend to take a look at:
+Some recent guides which I can recommend to take a look at:
 [Tamriel Rebuilt Recommended Mods](https://www.tamriel-rebuilt.org/recommended-mods), [Sigourn's Mod List](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md), [Lucevar's MW Immersion Mods](https://github.com/Lucevar/mw-immersion-mods), [Danae's Journal](http://danaeplays.thenet.sk/tag/modding/), [DassiD's Morrowind Graphics Guide](https://wiki.nexusmods.com/index.php/Morrowind_graphics_guide), and last but not least [Merlord's Immersive Modlist](https://docs.google.com/spreadsheets/d/1euy-S5Y8SFHG6lLzgbo2_ck5KvslFL92bHUjaCJz7_c/edit#gid=0).
+- Finally, a few words of advice.
+Modding can be a great activity to take your mind off things.
+However, speaking from my own experiences, it can also take on unhealthy forms.
+This is something to keep in mind.
+When you find yourself in an endless loop of modding, ask yourself if this is really quality relaxation

+A perfectly modded game is not going to fix this.

 As fun as it can be to browse trough modding guides, forums and pages, it can also be can be a headache; especially to people new to the game.